What Can You Do With a Nursing Degree?

 - Diagnostic Medical Sonographers

 - EMTs and Paramedics

 - Licensed Practical Nurses (LPN)

-- Licensed Vocational Nurse (LVN)
+- Licensed Vocational Nurses (LVN)

-- Medical and Clinical Lab Tech
+- Medical and Clinical Laboratory Technologists and Technicians

 - Medical and Health Services Manager

 - Medical Assistants